Jump To:

 Homeowners are advised to review their current insurance policy and become familiar with what is and is not covered, as damage due to flooding is typically not covered.
 Call your insurance agent to purchase flood insurance through the National Flood Insurance Program for your home and/or business and its contents.
 Talking to an agent also will provide answers as to what flood insurance does and does not cover.
 There is a usually a 30-day waiting period before coverage begins and coverage is relatively inexpensive.
 Renters can buy flood insurance and/or contents coverage for personal belongings or business inventory.
 Landlords are only responsible for insurance on buildings.
 To learn more about your flooding risk and how to protect yourself and your business, visit the Federal Insurance and Mitigation Administration (NFIP) website, www.floodsmart.gov or call 1-800-427-2419.

-Build a kit
+Build a Kit

 Keeping an emergency preparedness kit in your home can help your household be ready for a variety of emergencies.
-An emergency kit should provide supplies for your household for three days without power.
+An emergency kit should provide supplies for your household for up to three days without power.
 The kit should be kept in a sturdy bag.
 Rethink your needs every year and update your kit as your family’s needs change.

 Visit our Ready Raleigh Guide Workbook page.
 The workbook has several charts you can complete and an emergency supplies checklist you can check off.